 Employment Trends in the Debt Collection Industry

-According to the Bureau of Labor Statistics, there were 472,000 bill and account collectors in 2015.
-Between the years of 2016 to 2022, the debt collections industry will grow, with employment opportunities expanding for debt collectors at a faster than average rate across all occupations, and expected to increase by 11%.
+According to the Bureau of Labor Statistics, there were 258,000 bill and account collectors in 2018.
+Between the years 2018 to 2028, the debt collections industry will actually decline by an estimated 8% (or 19,400 jobs).

 The recent economic downturn, which affected many industries, reduced the workforce, and eliminated many prospects for opportunities for job growth, has not affected the collection industry adversely and thus the collection industry continues to remain stable.
 Past indicators show that collection jobs have a tendency for growth.
 This is largely in part to the need for the recovery of increasing bad debt due to the fiscal troubles that effect so many during trying economic times.
 While an economic downturn is not a guarantee of growth during a depression, it is certain that collection jobs remain stable, unlike many other jobs in different industries.